What is a BIA anyway?

 for a vibrant and economically strong district

-We strive to improve the visibility of the St-Joseph district in Orléans, build on its unique identity, and encourage you to come check out what we have to offer.
+We strive to improve the visibility of the BIA district in Orléans, build on its unique identity, and encourage you to come check out what we have to offer.
 You can find a directory of businesses here.

 Tap into our strong social media presence.
 We currently have a following of over 3,000 followers across our social media channels and that continues to grow.
 If you have an event or initiative that is relevant to the district that you would like us to share, please let us know!

 You can follow our Facebook, Instagram, Twitter, and LinkedIn accounts to stay up to date on what’s happening in Orléans.
 Engaging with our posts will help you reach a larger audience on your own social media as well.
+Be sure to use the hashtag #heartoforleans to get our attention.

 Festivals and Events